GavinNL/ImJSchema/README.md

 // The cache used for storing temporary widget data
-// such as which index a dropdown menu is currently using static ISJ::json cache = {};
+// such as which index a dropdown menu is currently using
+// This is static for the purposes of this example
+// but should probably be stored somewhere else static ISJ::json cache = {};

 if(IJS::drawSchemaWidget("object",